neocotic/iOrder/README.md

 ## Questions?

-Take a look at the documentation to get a better understanding of what the code is doing.
+Take a look at `docs/*.html` to get a better understanding of what the code is doing.

 If that doesn't help, feel free to follow me on Twitter, [@neocotic][].